cncf/devstats-helm/README.md

 - [CNCF prod](https://devstats.cncf.io).

 # Shared steps for all nodes (master and workers)
+- In Ocarcle Cloud web interface your 4 nodes must have the following settings in NSG (network security group) and default security group of subnet:
+- Allow all egress to CIDR 0.0.0.0/0.
+- Allow all ingress from CIDR: 10.0.0.0/16 and CIDR: 172.20.0.0/16.
+- For each node's VNIC do: `oci network vnic update --vnic-id "ocid1.vnic.[...]" --skip-source-dest-check true`.
 - As root: `sudo bash`:
 - Add `/etc/hosts` entries for all servers on all instances (do this 4 times):
 ```